ritesh/ritesh.github.io/content/posts/2016-11-19-hello-hugo.markdown

 Overall, I'm quite happy with this setup and I looking to tweak it a little more to my liking as and when I have free time.
 I'd highly recommend it for anyone looking to move over from Jekyll or for people who don't need self-hosted WordPress sites.
 It's a fun learning experience and it creates a site that is free from bloat and does not require security patches or other maintenance.

-Also, if you're wandering why this is categorised as yak-shaving, read the [Wiktionary article](https://en.wiktionary.org/wiki/yak_shaving) to know more.
+Also, if you're wondering why this is categorised as yak-shaving, read the [Wiktionary article](https://en.wiktionary.org/wiki/yak_shaving) to know more.